[Updated 10/25/21] Christmas has been celebrated as a Christian holiday dating back to A.D. 336.

-How did the tropical poinsettia flower, which is native to Central America, become a part of the fleet of Christmas plants?
+How did the tropical poinsettia flower, which is native to Central America, become a part of one of the Symbols of Christmas?

 The weeds transformed into the lovely red flowers we now know as red poinsettia.
 Pink and white poinsettia plants are a thing, too.
 In reality, the “flower” of the poinsettia is actually the plant’s leaves.

 The poinsettia plant was named after Joel Roberts Poinsett, the first-ever U.S. ambassador to Mexico, who brought them home in the early 1800s.

 But displaying poinsettias for Christmas didn’t become a U.S. tradition until over 100 years later.

 Entrepreneur Paul Ecke Jr. sent them to TV studios across the country to promote the idea, and they are now one of the most popular plants sold in the United States.

 Santa Claus as we now know him is an amalgamation of international influences.